The Sinking of the Laconia: Plot

-On realising that there are Italian POWs and civilians amongst the shipwrecked, who face certain death without rescue, U-boat Commander Werner Hartenstein (Duken) makes a decision that goes against the orders of German Naval High Command.
-The U-boat surfaces and Hartenstein instructs his men to save as many survivors as they can.
-U-156 crams 200 people on board the surfaced submarine, takes another 200 in tow in four lifeboats, and tries to give relief to the remaining shipwrecked who surround the U-boat in lifeboats and small rafts.
-Hartenstein attempts to dive with all survivors on board and, although this puts the submarine into a crash dive, control is regained and it resurfaces.
-He has a Red Cross flag displayed and a message sent to the Allies to organise rescue of the survivors.
+Realising there are Italian POWs and civilians amongst the shipwrecked facing certain death without rescue, U-boat Commander Werner Hartenstein (Duken) defies the orders of the German Naval High Command by surfacing and ordering his men to save as many survivors as possible.
+U-156 crams 200 people on board the surfaced submarine, takes another 200 in tow in four lifeboats, and assists the remaining shipwrecked surrounding the U-boat in lifeboats and small rafts.
+When Hartenstein dives with all survivors on board, the additional weight puts the submarine into a crash dive.
+He regains control and surfaces again.
+He has a Red Cross flag displayed and a message sent to the Allies to organise the rescue of the survivors.
 The Italian prisoners are taken off U-156 by another U-boat and an Italian submarine.

-The British requested the Americans to look for Laconia survivors, but did not inform them of the submarine's rescue effort; when a B-24 Liberator from Ascension Island finds the submarine, it is ordered to attack.
-Soon after the bomber attack, U-156 resumes her hunting duties, leaving behind the lifeboats with the British survivors to be picked up by a Vichy French naval surface ship sent by Admiral Dönitz.
-While admiring Hartenstein's actions, Dönitz also reluctantly composes the Laconia Order to other U-boat commanders not to rescue survivors in future.
-The French ship arrives; one lifeboat leaves the others to make for the coast of west Africa, which it eventually reaches.
-One British merchant officer is injured in the American attack and remains with U-156 until it reaches port, where he is taken prisoner.
-Dönitz awards Hartenstein the Ritterkreuz and proposes to repost him to a desk job at naval command.
-Preferring to remain with his men, Hartenstein refuses the post and a final on screen message reports U-156's later sinking with no survivors.
+A British request for American assistance locating Laconia survivors didn't mention the submarine's rescue effort, and a B-24 Liberator from Ascension Island attacks the submarine and U-156 resumes its patrol duties, leaving behind the lifeboats with the British survivors to be picked up by a Vichy French naval surface ship sent by Admiral Dönitz.
+While admiring Hartenstein's actions, Dönitz also reluctantly composes the Laconia Order to other U-boat commanders not to rescue survivors in the future.
+The French ship arrives and one lifeboat leaves the others, travelling independently to the coast of West Africa.
+A British merchant officer injured in the American attack remains with U-156 as a prisoner.
+Dönitz awards Hartenstein the Ritterkreuz and proposes to repost him to a headquarters staff assignment.
+Preferring to remain with his men, Hartenstein refuses the post and a final on-screen message reports U-156's later sinking with no survivors.

 Production

-The production was a cooperation of the British BBC with the German ARD Degeto and SWR Fernsehen, executed by TalkbackThames and Teamworx.UFActs No. 89, December 2009 It was shot in Cape Town, South Africa.
+The production was a cooperation of the British BBC with the German ARD Degeto and SWR Fernsehen, executed by TalkbackThames and Teamworx.
+It was shot in Cape Town, South Africa.

 The idea to bring the story of the Laconia to screen was conceived in 2004 by the Talkback Thames head of drama Johnathan Young.